Peter-Hogg/SLAP2_Utils/README.md

 # SLAP2_Utils
 [![Documentation](https://github.com/Peter-Hogg/SLAP2_Utils/actions/workflows/sphinx.yml/badge.svg)](https://peter-hogg.github.io/SLAP2_Utils/)
 ## Overview
 The `SLAP2_Utils` library is designed to facilitate the reading of SLAP2 (Scanned Line Projection Microscopy version 2) binary files using Python.
-This utility aims to support researchers and developers working with data from SLAP2 two-photon microscopes by providing an interface to directly manipulate and analyze these files in Python as an alternative a Matlab based workflow.
-The SLAP2 microscope is a commerically avaliable kit from MBF bioscience (https://www.mbfbioscience.com/products/slap2).
+This utility aims to support researchers and developers working with data from SLAP2 two-photon microscopes by providing an interface to manipulate and analyze these files directly in Python as an alternative to a Matlab-based workflow.
+The SLAP2 microscope is a commercially available kit from MBF Bioscience (https://www.mbfbioscience.com/products/slap2).
 The detailed documentation can be found by clicking the documentation icon above `Overview`.

 ## Features
 - **Reading SLAP2 Binary Files**: Convert SLAP2 proprietary binary data into accessible formats for Python.
 - **Metadata Parsing**: Extract and utilize metadata associated with SLAP2 data files.
 - **Data Manipulation**: Tools to manipulate and process data points read from the binary file.
 - **Trace Extraction**: Tools to extract and generate traces from ROIs imaged in integrated scan mode.
-- **MatLab-based Visual Stimulus**: Different kinds of visual stimulus, from checkers, moving bars, to visual stimulus utilized by the Allen Institute, ready to be imported for a SLAP2-related experiment.
+- **MatLab-based Visual Stimulus**: Different kinds of visual stimuli, from checkers and moving bars to visual stimuli utilized by the Allen Institute, are ready to be imported for a SLAP2-related experiment.
 - **Motion Corrections**: GPU-based tools that allows calculation of motion drifts, with x, y, z changes applied directly on the ROI inside the SLAP2 software (work in progress).

 ## Technologies Used